Accidents on Public Property in Toronto

 When a person falls on a municipal roadway or a sidewalk, there is also a 10 day notice period where the person must provide a written notice to the municipality of the accident and their injuries, and that they may be pursuing a claim.
 If the person missed that notice period, their claim may be barred.
 In municipal sidewalk and roadway cases, the injured person must prove that the municipality was grossly negligent in causing the person’s injuries.

-Toronto’s Duty of Care
+Understanding an Occupier’s Duty of Care

 All property owners need to ensure that they have taken reasonable steps to inspect their property for hazards, as well as reasonable steps to remove hazards on the property or otherwise make it safe for visitors.
 The particulars of that duty of care will vary from case to case based on how often the property is used, how the property is used, and who uses it.
 For example, a rural residential property will have a different duty of care than a retirement home or a mall that has high foot traffic.